Master of Arts in Teaching

 Marilee Coles-Ritchie, Ph.D

 Bradley Kahrs, Ph.D

 Students can complete this program in 3–4 semesters, depending on their course load.

 "Westminster College has helped education alumni reshape classroom culture by implementing the inclusive and unique learning experiences that were a focus of their Westminster education"

 Accelerated Programs and Partnerships

 Several undergraduate programs at Westminster feature an accelerated track or partnership that allows our graduates to earn a graduate degree as quickly as possible.

 You may pursue a plan of study in accordance with your educational goals.
 Program requirements and course descriptions are available in the academic catalog.

 Students who complete Westminster's Master of Arts in Teaching program can complete the Master of Education program through a streamlined process to earn a second master's degree.
-Ten of your Master of Arts in Teaching program credits will count towards the requirements of the Master of Education program.
-Completing the Master of Arts in Teaching to Master of Education opportunity allows you to deepen your expertise as a teacher by following the TESOL endorsement, Special Education license or endorsement, or Trauma, Resilience, Restorative Justice emphasis within the Master of Education program.
+Nine of your Master of Arts in Teaching program credits will count towards the requirements of the Master of Education program.
+Completing the Master of Arts in Teaching to Master of Education opportunity allows you to deepen your expertise as a teacher by following the TESOL endorsement or Trauma, Resilience, Restorative Justice emphasis within the Master of Education program.